Rafael V. Mariano: Activism and political career

 Mariano joined the Bisig ng Kabataan (Youth Arm), a local youth activist organization, when he was 20 years old.
 He was elected as councilor of Quezon, Nueva Ecija five years later in 1981.
-He became the regional vice chairman of the Alyansa ng Magbubukid sa Gitnang Luzon (Central Luzon Farmers' Alliance) in 1984 and as secretary-general of the Kilusang Magbubukid ng Pilipinas (Farmers' Movement of the Philippines) in 1985.
-He later served as the movement's national vice chairman and national chairperson.
+He became the regional vice chairman of the Alyansa ng Magbubukid sa Gitnang Luzon (Central Luzon Farmers' Alliance) in 1984 and as the first secretary-general of the Kilusang Magbubukid ng Pilipinas (Peasant Movement of the Philippines; KMP) in 1985.
 He was among the survivors of the 1987 Mendiola massacre.
+Mariano was later elected as its national vice chairman in 1990, effectively serving as acting chairman while Chairman Jaime Tadeo was in prison.

+In July 1993, a month before Tadeo was released on parole, Mariano accused Tadeo of committing estafa as chairman of the KMP, which caused the organization to fracture into two factions between followers of Tadeo and Mariano.
+Three months later, Tadeo was impeached as chairman, and by November 1993, Mariano was elected national chairman of the KMP, a position he held into the 2010s.

 In 1998, he assumed the chairmanship of the Bagong Alyansang Makabayan.
 He was nominated to the Anakpawis party-list in the 2004 general elections and served as the party's representative in the Philippine House of Representatives until 2013.
 During his term, he pressed for the passage of the Genuine Agrarian Reform Bill which aimed to distribute land to farmers for free.
 He was one of five progressive legislators who were detained for 2 months in 2006 in the Batasang Pambansa Complex on charges of plotting to overthrow the government of then President Gloria Arroyo.